Use repeated containers to generate layouts from data

 Because each repeated container card is associated with one row in the data source, you can customize each card with information from that row.
 For example, if you have a table of employee data, you can create a repeated container where each card displays an employee's name, department, and picture.

 Repeated containers allow you to automatically configure layouts from data, without having to manually create or update each layout when the data changes.
-To walk through an end-to-end example, see Example: Create a gallery of national parks.
+To walk through an end-to-end example, see Example: Create an interactive employee directory.

 Add a repeated container to a workbook